 Maybe your car is in the auto shop, or maybe you do not have a vehicle of your own, and you need a car to get to work, to the doctor, or just want to take the kids to the beach.
 Is it legal for you to drive your family’s car or friend’s car to take care of things?
-Of course, it is.
+As car accident attorneys, we have to tell you of course, it is.

 If the car is legal with proper license and insurance, there is no law that says your friend cannot loan it to another licensed driver in the state of Florida.
 Even if the car is a rental and does not belong to them, they have accepted possession and responsibility for the vehicle, and they can loan it to you.
 But, what if you crashed the car while you were in possession of it?
 What if you destroyed other people’s property, caused injury, or even killed someone?
 What happens then?

 When someone allows you to operate their vehicle, they are taking responsibility for any damage or injury that you cause while driving their car.
 While you (or they) may not agree with this morally or ethically, it is the legality of the situation according to our car accident attorneys.
 They are held responsible, and if someone is hurt or killed, they are the ones who will be expected to make restitution.

 Florida’s Dangerous Instrumentality Doctrine